lizrice/katacoda-scenarios/hello/step2.md

-Next we'll build a container image that encapsulates your app.
+In this step you'll build a container image that encapsulates your app.

 **In the terminal you should see a prompt asking for your username on Docker Hub.** This is going to be stored in an environment variable for use in later commands.